 Delicata Squash "Zeppelin"

 Delicata squash is one of the treats of fall.
 Sweet, rich, creamy flesh has the buttery quality that other small squash usually lack.
-This was my favorite lunch back when I worked in an office with a microwave--a quick and satisfying meal for one or two.
+This was my favorite lunch back when I worked in an office with a microwave--a quick and satisfying meal.
 This strain is particularly long-keeping for a delicata, giving you great meals through January.
 Fruits weigh 1 to 2 lbs, up to 6 good fruits per plant.
 Skin is tender enough to eat, the flesh is thick. fine-textured, a rich orange color, and very sweet.
 Cucurbita pepo, like zucchini, pumpkins, and acorn squash.
-Another delicious addition to the public domain by Frank Morton, who has pledged it as and Open Source variety.
+Another delicious addition to the public domain by Frank Morton, who has pledged it as an OSSI Open Source variety.
 25 seeds

 After the sprouts are a few inches tall, thin to the best 3 plants per hill.
 Hoe out all the weeds in the bed or row, piling some dirt at the base of the plants.
 Then if you put down mulch, it will prevent weeds and keep the squash off of damp soil.
 If squash bugs are a problem for you, sprinkle well with diatom dust.